druleton/druleton/README.md

 $ bin/install
 ```

-## bin/reset
+### bin/reset
 The `bin/reset` command will do the same as install without downloading the Core
-and Contrib files.
+and Contributed projects.
 Use this to reset an already installed website to its
-just-installed state.
+fresh-install state.

 A backup will be taken before the reset is run.